KatsuteDev/Mal4J/migrating-to-v3.md

 ### ❌ Removed `getMyself` from `MyAnimeList`

-The `getMyself` method has been deprecated since v2.2.0 in favor of a more formal name `getAuthenticatedUser`.
-The old method has now been removed.
+The deprecated `getMyself` method has replaced with `getAuthenticatedUser`.

 ### ⚠️ Using experimental features without explicitly enabling them will now throw an exception